odys-z/x-visual/docs/_sources/design-memo/animizer.txt

     Delay seconds and start the the animation.
 If the script step is the first of the animation process, the animation will automatically start.

+    **ISSUE**

+*In the current version, start time in animation steps other than the first will be ignored.
+(We are considering reorganize the Tween.js scheduling schema.)*

 Infinity: